Is Digital Signage Effective? 19 Reasons It’s Worth It For Your Business

 Digital signage is an underutilized marketing tool that can be incredibly effective.
 It can attract and engage customers, promote sales, […]

-According to the Centers for Disease Control and Prevention, or CDC, there were over 15,000 nursing homes in the US as recently as five years ago.
-If you have to make the difficult choice to place a loved one in a nursing home, you may wonder if WiFi is a standard amenity.
+According to the Centers for Disease Control and Prevention, or CDC, there were over 15,000 senior living properties in the US as recently as five years ago.
+If you have to make the difficult choice to place a loved one in a community, you may wonder if WiFi is a standard amenity.

-Not all nursing homes have WiFi, but many are moving towards WiFi availability for their residents.
-Although WiFi is not always available, nursing homes generally have landline phones available in residents’ rooms.
+Not all senior living communities have WiFi, but many are moving towards WiFi availability for their residents.
+Although WiFi is not always available, senior living communities generally have landline phones available in residents’ rooms.

-Wifi in a nursing home can serve as a gateway for improvement in communication, engagement, health, and safety for residents and staff alike.
+Wifi in a senior living community can serve as a gateway for improvement in communication, engagement, health, and safety for residents and staff alike.
 The Covid-19 pandemic has forced nursing homes to realize the full potential and benefit of WiFi.

 Technology continues to advance, and the older population has not been left out.
 Even before the Covid-19 pandemic, internet use amongst the elderly population was growing exponentially.
 A long term study found that 14% of seniors 65 years and older used the internet, but now that number has more than quadrupled.
 Currently, about 59% of seniors use the internet.

 The Covid-19 pandemic, and the lockdowns that accompanied it, left an enormous group of nursing home residents isolated from their loved ones.
 Particularly during the early days of the pandemic, families were not allowed to visit.

 Limited in-person visits led to an influx of personal devices as residents and their families attempted to stay in touch.